omerbsezer/Fast-Terraform/SAMPLE03-EC2-EBS-EFS.md

 ## SAMPLE-03: EBS (Elastic Block Storage: HDD, SDD) and EFS (Elastic File System: NFS) Configuration with EC2s (Ubuntu and Windows Instances)

 This sample shows:
-- how to create EBS, mount on Ubuntu and Windows Instances.
+- how to provision EBS, mount on Ubuntu and Windows Instances.
-- how to create EFS, mount on Ubuntu Instance.
+- how to provision EFS, mount on Ubuntu Instance.
   - EFS is not supported on Windows Instance: https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AmazonEFS.html
+- how to provision VPC, subnet, IGW, route table, security group.

 There are 3 main parts:
 - **main.tf**: It includes 2 EC2 (Ubuntu, Windows), VPC, subnet, IGW, route table, security group implementation.